Beyond the Visible: A Survey on Cross-spectral Face Recognition: Algorithms of Different Spectra

 \textbf{DADRD}.
-Hu \textit{et al.} \cite{hu2020dual_DADRD} proposed the \textit{Dual Adversarial Disentanglement and deep Representation Decorrelation} (DADRD) approach to enhance the large intra-class gap between NIR-VIS and learn the identity discriminative features.
-At the same time, DADRD sought to effectively disentangle intra-class variation.
-In this context and following their recent work MDNDC \cite{hu2019heterogeneous} and ADCAN \cite{ADCANs_2020}, DADRD method combined three key components.
-Firstly, they proposed a new objective loss termed \textit{Cross-modal Margin} (CmM), and attempted to capture within- and between-class information of the data, while also reducing the modality gap by using a center-variation item.
-Then, they introduced a \textit{Mixed Facial Representation} (MFR) which is divided in three level layer : "(I) Identity-related layer", "(M) Modality-related layer" and "(R) Residual-related layer".
+Hu \textit{et al.} \cite{hu2020dual_DADRD} proposed the \textit{Dual Adversarial Disentanglement and deep Representation Decorrelation} (DADRD) approach to reduce the gap between NIR-VIS modalities, while enhancing the learning of identity-related features.
+At the same time, DADRD sought to effectively disentangles the additional residual-related features (i.e. PIE) rather than only extracting modality-related (i.e. NIR and VIS) and identity-related features.
+In contrast with their prior work, MDNDC \cite{hu2019heterogeneous} and ADCAN \cite{ADCANs_2020}, the DADRD method combined three key components.
+Firstly, they proposed a new objective loss termed \textit{Cross-modal Margin} (CmM), and attempted to enhance the learning identity-related features, which captures within- and between-class information of the data (i.e., occlusion, pose, distance, lighting and expressions), while also reducing the modality gap by using a center-variation item.
+Then, they introduced a \textit{Mixed Facial Representation} (MFR) which is divided into three layers: ``(I) Identity-related layer", ``(M) Modality-related layer" and ``(R) Residual-related layer".
 A \textit{Dual Adversarial Disentanglement Variation} (DADV) was then designed to reduce the intra-class variation with the help of adversarial learning, including both \textit{Adversarial Disentangled Modality Variations} (ADMV) and \textit{Adversarial Disentangled Residual Variations} (ADRV).
-These adversarial mechanisms can remove spectrum variation and residual variations such that PIE.
-Finally, a \textit{Deep Representation Decorrelation} (DRD) was embedded to the three previous MFR level layer of DADV for the purpose of making them unrelated to each other and enhance feature representations.
-The DADRD method combining CmM, DADV and DRD into a unified framework is depicted in Figure \ref{fig:DADRD_architecture}.
+These adversarial mechanisms disentangle the spectrum variation (in terms of data heterogeneity) and eliminate residual variations such as PIE, respectively.
+Finally, a \textit{Deep Representation Decorrelation} (DRD) was embedded to the three MFR layers of DADV for the purpose of making them unrelated to each other and enhance feature representations.
+The DADRD method, combining CmM, DADV and DRD into a unified framework, is depicted in Figure \ref{fig:DADRD_architecture}.